Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Existence of nearly immersed triangulations

 \textbf{Case $u=v$.} In that case, assume for the moment that $u$ is distinct from $p,q,r$.
 Since $u=v$, we have that $e$ is an embedded closed path.
 Let $B\subset S$ be the open disc bounded by $e$ containing at most one of $p,q,r$.
-Let $T$ be the triangle of $S$ adjacent to $e$ outside~$B$, and let $t,t'$ be the edges of $T$ distinct from $e$.
+Let $T$ be the triangle of $S$ adjacent to $e$ outside~$B$, and let $t,t'$ be the edges of $T$ distinct from $e$ (see Figure~\ref{fig:TB}, left).
 Note that $t\neq t'$ since otherwise $T$ would form the entire outside of $B$, which would contradict the assumption that there are at least two of $p,q,r$ outside $B$.

-If $B$ does not contain a puncture, then we can remove $T\cup B$ from $S$ and glue along $t$ and $t'$ (independent of whether all the vertices of $T$ coincide or not).
+If $B$ does not contain a marked point $p,q$, or $r$, then we can remove $T\cup B$ from~$S$ and glue along $t$ and $t'$ (independent of whether all the vertices of $T$ coincide or not).
 This does not change the homeomorphism type of $S$ and decreases its area.
-If $B$ contains a puncture, say $p$, then we perform the same operation and additionally relabel $u$ by $p$.
-Note that it is clear how to modify $\phi$ on modified $\widetilde{S}$.
+Possibly, we need to homotope the basepoint $z$ and the paths representing $f_S,g_S,h_S$ out of $T\cup B$ to keep track of the marking after this operation.
+If $B$ contains one of the marked points, say $p$, then we perform the same operation and additionally relabel $u$ by $p$.
+We can identify the modified $\widetilde{S}$ with a quotient of a subcomplex of the original~$\widetilde{S}$, and so we modify $\phi$ to be just the quotient of the restriction of the original $\phi$.

 Going back to the possibility that $u$ is one of $p,q,r,$ say, $q$, we still perform the same operation, except that now $B$ will not contain $p$ (or $r$), since otherwise $\mathrm{Fix}(f)$ would intersect $\mathrm{Fix}(g)$.
 Consequently we still have $t\neq t'$ and we can proceed as before.